DebugSteven/DebugSteven.github.io/_posts/2019-1-18-remove-your-dead-name.md

 ---

-For production environments or other places where you might need to preserve your git history, consider using adding a .mailmap file to the top level of your directory instead.
+For production environments or other places where you might need to preserve your git history, consider adding a .mailmap file to the top level of your directory instead.
 You can read more about how to use .mailmap files [here](https://git-scm.com/docs/git-check-mailmap).
 Thanks to [Josh Triplett](https://twitter.com/josh_triplett) for suggesting this solution.